8libra/python101/unit01/README.md

 Guided tasks:
 - Launch an interactive Python shell with `python -i`
-- Run statements and exiting
+- Run statements and exit
 - Use Notepad++ and saving the following Python program:

 ```python